intave/documentation/mechanics/checks-03-breakspeedlimiter.md

 ### Accuracy

-This check is able to detect small deviations and gets more accurate the more data Intave collects.
+This check is able to detect small deviations and gets more accurate over time the more data it collects.

 ### Alternatives

-To our current knowledge, no better alternative approach mitigating fastbreak cheats exists.
+To our current knowledge, no better alternative approach mitigating fast-break cheats exists.
+Other solutions rarely even try to detect it.

 ### Issues

-The check might false flag legitimate players with rapid latency changes.
-Intave does try to account for such scenarios, however.
+The check might false flag legitimate players with rapid latency changes, even with Intave trying to account for such scenarios.